nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 -   [R for Data Science by Hadley Wickham and Garrett Grolemund](https://r4ds.had.co.nz/index.html)
 -   [Rouillard et al. 2016.
-The harmonizome: a collection of processed datasets gathered to serve and mine knowledge about genes and proteins.
+The Harmonizome: a collection of processed datasets gathered to serve and mine knowledge about genes and proteins.
 Database (Oxford).](http://database.oxfordjournals.org/content/2016/baw100.short)